Facial Fat Grafting in New Jersey

-Autologous fat transfer (also referred to as fat transfer) is an method of facial rejuvenation.
+Autologous fat transfer (also referred to as fat transfer) is a method of facial rejuvenation.
 This procedure involves the removal and relocation of the patient’s own body fat to plump up an area that has lost volume after aging.
 Autologous refers to the use of one’s own fat cells.
-This is a cosmetic procedure which can be used to rejuvenate the face, augment the cheeks or lips, or correct problems such as hollowness around the eyes.
-Fat cells can also be used to augment facial scars from acne or trauma, and improve skin texture and firmness.
-Dr. Nicole Schrader has been performing this cosmetic procedure for many years with great success.
+This is a cosmetic procedure that surgeons can use to rejuvenate the face, augment the cheeks or lips, or correct problems such as hollowness around the eyes.
+Fat cells can also be useful to augment facial scars from acne or trauma, and improve skin texture and firmness.

-FAQs About Facial Fat Grafting
+Facial Fat Grafting Reviews

 No studies have shown significant differences in viability based on harvest site.
 There is also no significant difference in success of transfer if the cells are harvested from different body sites.